Home and History

 BIOGRAPHY DICK BAKKER

-In 1972Dick Bakker became the manager of a new studio to be built for Dureco record company.
+In 1972Dick Bakker became the manager of a new studio to be built for Dureco Record Company.
 This studio developed into one of the leading studios of Europe.
 In addition to Dutch music groups and bands such as The Dolly Dots, Teach Inn, George Baker and Shocking Blue, the entire CBS artists line-up managed by John Vis, recorded in the Dureco studio.
 And there were many other successful productions, among others with Rogier van Otterloo, Ruud Jacobs, Thijs van Leer, Rita Reys, Pim Jacobs, Gerard Cox, Chris Hinze, Louis van Dijk, Jules de Corte and Frits Lambrechts.

 In 1977Dick Bakker started his music production company “Topesa B.V.” and focussed on composing, arranging and conducting film music, audiovisuals, company presentations, commercials and album projects.
-In London he established an orchestra with musicians from The London Philharmonic, St. Martin in The Fields and top musicians from the freelance sector.
-With this orchestra “The London Studio Symphony Orchestra” he recorded his music for the next fifteen years.
-In that period he realised more than one thousand productions for most multinationals such as Philips, KLM, Heineken, Shell and major international cigarette brands like Stuyvesant, Pall Mall, Marlboro, Caballero, Dunhill, etc.
+In London he established and selected an orchestra with musicians from The London Philharmonic, St. Martin in The Fields and top musicians from the freelance sector.
+With this orchestra “The London Studio Symphony Orchestra” and "The Dick Bakker Orchestra" he recorded his music for the next fifteen years.
+In this period he realised more than one thousand productions for most multinationals such as Philips, KLM, Heineken, Shell and major international cigarette brands like Stuyvesant, Pall Mall, Marlboro, Caballero, Dunhill, etc.

-He composed, arranged, conducted and produced a large number of albums that were awarded gold and platinum, such as for the “De Gevleugelde Vrienden ” with Pieter van Vollenhoven and Louis van Dijk, with Chris Hinze, Thijs van Leer, Jan Vayne, Han de Vries, Toots Thielemans and many others.
+He has composed, arranged, conducted and produced a large number of albums that were awarded gold and platinum, such as for the “De Gevleugelde Vrienden ” with Pieter van Vollenhoven and Louis van Dijk, with Chris Hinze, Thijs van Leer, Jan Vayne, Han de Vries, Toots Thielemans and many others.

-In 1987Dick received an Edison Award for “Musica di Gloria” with Louis van Dijk, he was presented the Louis Davids Award for a music arrangement for Dutch singer, actor and lyricist Wim Hogenkamp, and was nominated two times for the Cleo-award for his music for Philips International.
-Together with Freddy Heineken, Dick Bakker wrote a number of compositions, which they recorded with Canadian singer Kenny Colman.
+In 1987Dick received an Edison Award for “Musica di Gloria” with Louis van Dijk, he was presented the Louis Davids Award for a music arrangement for Dutch singer, actor and lyricist Wim Hogenkamp, and nominated two times for the Cleo-award for his music for Philips International.
+Together with Freddy Heineken Dick Bakker wrote a number of compositions, which they recorded with Canadian singer Kenny Colman.
 For this international production they cooperated with the American arranger and composer Johnny Mandel as well as with harmonica soloist Toots Thielemans.

-Oleta Adams, Madeline Bell, Andrea Bocelli, Cristina Branco, Patrick Bruel, Chris de Burgh, Terry Bozzio, Joe Cocker, George Dalaras, Celine Dion, George Duke, Brian Eno, Art Garfunkel, Gloria Gaynor, Herbie Hancock, Shirley Horn, Cleo Laine, Alan Parsons, Laura Pausini, Dulce Pontes, Cliff Richard, Demis Rousos, The Swingle Singers, The Surpremes, Sister Sledge, Mikis Theodorakis, Toots Thielemans, Bonny Tyler, Gino Vanelli, Steve Vai.
+Oleta Adams, Madeline Bell, Andrea Bocelli, Cristina Branco, Patrick Bruel, Chris de Burgh, Terry Bozzio, Joe Cocker, George Dalaras, Celine Dion, George Duke, Brian Eno, Art Garfunkel, Gloria Gaynor, Herbie Hancock, Shirley Horn, Cleo Laine, Alan Parsons, Laura Pausini, Dulce Pontes, Cliff Richard, Demis Rousos, The Swingle Singers, The Surpremes, Sister Sledge, Mikis Theodorakis, Toots Thielemans, Bonny Tyler, Gino Vanelli, and Steve Vai.